startling/cytoplasm-site/_tutorial/index.html.markdown

 -->

 ~~~~~
-(Make sure you have that blank line after this header; markdown will choke if you don't.)
+(Make sure you have that blank line after this header; markdown will be upset if you don't.)

 Execute `cytoplasm build`; Cytoplasm will run for a few seconds, if everything's working right.
 And then there should magically be a directory in your site directory named `_build` (don't worry, Git is already set to ignore it), where now exist some html files.